DCASE-REPO/psds_eval/README.md

 2. **Ground Truth intersection Criterion threshold** (cf. Definition 3 article)
-    * Defines the amount of minimum overlap necessary to count a ground truth correctly detected.
+    * Defines the amount of minimum overlap necessary to count a ground truth as correctly detected.

 3. **Cross-Trigger Tolerance Criterion threshold** (cf. Definition 4 article)
-    * Same as GTC, but applied to the system detections that intersect ground truths of other classes of interest for detection, as distinct from false alarms which don’t intersect with any other label.
+    * Same as DTC, but applied to the system detections that intersect ground truths of other classes of interest for detection, as distinct from false alarms which don’t intersect with any other label.